-Charles VIII had been the first king of France who in 1486 took German lansquenets in his service.
-Since that time and until the Revolution, there has always been German troops in the French army.
-At the death of Gustavus Adolphus of Sweden in 1632, all German regiments of his army were taken in the French service.
+Charles VIII had been the first King of France who, in 1486, took German lansquenets in his service.
+Since that time and until the Revolution, there has always been German troops in the French Army.
+After the death of Gustavus Adolphus of Sweden, in 1635, all German regiments of his army were taken in the French service.

 At the end of the Thirty Years' War, in 1648, Louis XIV was king of France since five years under the regency of his mother Anne and of Cardinal Mazarin.
 By the Treaty of Westphalia, the Holy Roman Empire ceded the Landgraviates of Upper and Lower-Alsace to France.
 However, this new French province spoke German and counted a very important Protestant community.
 The principle establishing that the religion of subjects must be the same as the one of their prince led to new persecutions against protestants and to forced conversions.
 Furthermore, the question of suzerainty left open by the ambiguity of the Treaty of Westphalia did not appease tensions.
 The sovereignty of the king of France was largely contested by the towns and the nobility who wanted to maintain their privileges and the emperor's authority.
 To make things more complicated, several German princes, among which the Landgrave of Hesse-Darmstadt and the Count of Hanau-Lichtenberg, still owned fiefs in Alsace.

 Immediately after the Thirty Years' War, Mazarin had to face insurrections from the parliament and from the nobility.
 These troubles known as Frondes lasted till 1653.